What age do you need to be to enroll in classes at BDA?

 Each family will have different reasons for choosing a dance studio.
 We believe that BDA stands apart from the rest because of its superior faculty and their warm caring approach with students.
 BDA is an excellent place for a student to grow in the art of dance, from experiencing the joy of a creative movement class as a young child to studying the art form more extensively as a teen.

 What styles of dance to you teach?

 On a year-round basis, we teach ballet, pointe, character, jazz, & creative movement classes.
-During the summer months and through special workshops, we supplement these styles by offering pas de deux, musical theatre, hip hop, tap, and modern dance.
+During the summer months and through special workshops, we supplement these styles by offering other styles such as pas de deux, musical theatre, hip hop, tap, and modern dance.

 How can I pay for a class?

 Our 9 month main school calendar is divided into four payment terms (Fall I, Fall II, Winter, & Spring).
 We additionally offer one term during the summer.
 BDA accepts check or cash only.
-Payments can be placed in the black lock box in the studio office, or mailed to the studio at:
+Payments can be placed in the black lock box inside the studio office, in our mail box outside, or mailed to the studio at: